scupit/json_to_cmake/README.md

 ## Planned features
 - [ ] Compiler-specific flags per target
 - [ ] Platform-specific imports!!
+- [ ] Generate comments in the CMakeLists.txt file

 ## Finished planned features
 - [x] Specification of individual, non-recursive include directories

+## Misc.
+TODOS
+- [ ] Refactor data into classes
+- [ ] Improve error handling, and do it right
+- [ ] Add a script to create precompiled headers